lleger/elixir-school/lessons/basics/documentation.md

 IO.puts "Hello, " <> "chum."
 ```

 Elixir, when running this script will ignore everything from `#` to the end of the line, treating it as throw away data.
-It may add no value to the operation or performance of the script, however when it's not so obvious what is happening a programmer should know from reading your comment.
+It may add no value to the operation or performance of the script, however when it's not obvious what's happening a programmer should know from reading your comment.
 Be mindful not to abuse the single line comment!
 Littering a codebase could become an unwelcome nightmare for some.
 It is best used in moderation.

 ### Documenting Modules